SahilAdagale/dsa-problems/README.md

 programs written in C++.

-The purpose of this repo is to strengthen fundamentals such as loops, conditions, and basic problem-solving logic.
+The purpose of this repo is to strengthen fundamentals such as loops, conditions, and basic problem-solving logic.git

 ## Concepts Covered
 - For loops and while loops